Recommendation #1: Life Extension Mix™

 In November of 2006, the largest study in medical history was published using blood levels of vitamin E (alpha tocopherol) as the marker of vitamin E status.
-The purpose of this study was to correlate baseline vitamin E levels with specific causes of death and overall mortality with a follow up over a 19-year period.
-There were 29,000 subjects initially enrolled and 13,380 deaths available for analysis.3 The study results showed a significant reduction in overall mortality in the quintiles of highest blood levels of vitamin E than did those in the lowest quintile.
+The purpose of this study was to correlate baseline vitamin E levels with specific causes of death and overall mortality with a follow up over a19-year period.
+There were 29,092 subjects initially enrolled and 13,380 deaths available for analysis.2 The study results showed a significant reduction in overall mortality in the quintiles of highest blood levels of vitamin E compared to the lowest quintile.

 Vitamin E Deficiency Accelerates Age-Related Decline